Mpdreamz/localghost.io/contents/articles/owin-101-a-progressive-walkthrough-2014-01-22/index.md

 TLDR: [Play with my repository if you want to get to grips with OWIN](https://github.com/Mpdreamz/owin-101)

-Last week I did a presentation at work on a .NET website completely built on a Mac just because … hipsterism is suppose.
+Last week I did a presentation at work on a .NET website we put into production last december completely built on OSX just because … hipsterism is suppose.

 ![hipster cat](http://media.giphy.com/media/UNgpSaZNi9YcM/giphy.gif)